ZiweiZHU0513/Bench4Opt/README.md

 - **wp.txt**: A detailed description of the word problem.
 - **wp_concise.txt**: A concise version of the word problem.

-### Evaluation Tool
+## Evaluation Tool

 We present an algorithm to assess the correctness of optimization models using the **Bench4Opt** dataset.
 In our work, we identify two sufficient conditions ensuring that the WL test graph node coloring algorithm is informative for graph isomorphism testing.
-Our algorithm can detect whether problems in **Bench4Opt** satisfies our two sufficient conditions.
+Our algorithm can detect whether problems in **Bench4Opt** satisfy our two sufficient conditions.
 By running `python generate_valid_path.py`, the names of all **MILP** and **LP** problems would be stored in the file `valid_problem_list`, along with their classification under the specified sufficient condition: "WL Determinable" or "Symmetric Decomposable".
-There is a demo example for symmetric decomposable problem in `symmetric_detection.ipynb`.
+There is a demo example for a symmetric decomposable problem in `symmetric_detection.ipynb`.

-After verified the problem type, we provided an algorithm to detect whether a test instance is equivalent to a standard instance. `equivalence_detection.ipynb` demonstrates a demo for our graph-based equivalence detection algorithm, which evaluates whether two optimization models are equivalent.
+After verifying the problem type, we provided an algorithm to detect whether a test instance is equivalent to a standard instance. `equivalence_detection.ipynb` demonstrates a demo for our graph-based equivalence detection algorithm, which evaluates whether two optimization models are equivalent.